vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

   repositories.
 It is leveraged for installing the CNI package along with higher-level packages that are desired.
 * `kubeconfig`: Facilitates the management of kubeconfigs.
-Largely is used to manage the kubeconfig while `standalone` bootstraps.
+Largely is used to manage the kubeconfig while `unmanaged-cluster` bootstraps.
 It also, as a final step, is used to add the cluster record to the default `~/.kube/config` and automatically switch the user's context.
 * Utility packages: